LinerSu/nyu-pl-spring-20-rec/Week 10/README.md

 	```sml
 	datatype 'a option = NONE | SOME of 'a
 	```
-- This type is very useful when you try to search or find a value but may not always have a defined return value, instead of raising a NOT FOUND error.
-For instance, here is how we can implement a function to find the value in a binary search tree, if such a value exists:
+- This type is very useful when you try to search or find a value but may not always have a defined return value.
+You could return NONE as result instead of raising a NOT FOUND error.
+For instance, here is how we can implement a function to find the value in an `int` type binary search tree, if such a value exists:
 	```sml
 	datatype 'a bstree =
 	      Empty